Miroshka000/HologramsAllay/README.md

 ---

-**HologramsForAllay** is a feature-rich hologram plugin for **Allay** servers.
+**Holograms** is a feature-rich hologram plugin for **Allay** servers.
 Create floating text displays with multi-line support, per-player localization, and PlaceholderAPI integration.
 Perfect for server info, rules, welcomes, and dynamic displays.

 ### ✨ Features
 - **Easy Creation**: GUI-based hologram creation and editing via forms.